skckompella/arterys/README.md

 **Q: Besides training for a longer time, what would you do to improve accuracy?.**

-A: Increasing width of each layer, adding more convolution layers and fully connected layers, try different optimizers (adam gave me better accuracy than adagrad) etc.
+A: Increasing width of each layer, adding more convolution layers (adding a second convolution layer in my model gave me ~1% jump in accuracy) and fully connected layers, try different optimizers (adam gave me better accuracy than adagrad), vary sizes of filters etc.

 ##Part 2: Analysis on noisy data